 The Cardinal Baseball tradition is proud to include famous ties to the New York Yankees.
 Brian Cashman, currently in his 16th year as Vice President and General Manager of the 1998, 1999, 2000 and 2009 World Series Champion New York Yankees, was a standout second baseman under Coach Natoli from 1985-1989.
 Former New York Yankee Wally Pipp, who is best remembered as the player Hall of Famer Lou Gehrig replaced at first base to begin his streak of 2.130 consecutive games, studied architecture and played baseball at Catholic University from 1911-1913.

-Head Coach Ross Natoli, in his 26th season at Catholic University, has built the Cardinals into one of the most respected and competitive NCAA Division III programs in the East.
-He has led CUA to an average of 20 or more victories over the past 11 years and in 2008 picked up his 400th career victory.
-In 2008, the Cardinals won the inaugural Landmark Conference Championship and finished the season with a 10 game winning streak en route to a 26-13-1 overall record.
-The Cardinals repeated as Landmark Conference Champions in 2009, winning 10 of their last 12 games including an 11-3 victory vs The Merchant Marine Academy in the Landmark Championship game, and placing 6 players on the 2009 All-Landmark Conference team.
+Head Coach Ross Natoli, who is in his 29th season at Catholic University, has built the Cardinals into one of the most respected and competitive NCAA Division III programs in the East.
+He has led CUA to an average of 20 or more victories over the past 14 years and last season picked up his 500th career win on April 7.
+He enters the 2013 season with 507 wins.

 The 2012 Cards won 24 games, including 11 within the Landmark Conference, and qualified for their fifth consecutive conference tournament.
 CUA once again ranked near the top of the conference in fielding percentage, sitting at No. 2 (.955).